Te Kukūnga Waka (Carrington residential development)

 About the development

 The project is a large-scale urban development led by the three Tāmaki Makaurau rōpū of Marutūāhu, Ngāti Whātua and Waiohua-Tāmaki and their project partners.
-It is being facilitated by the Crown via Te Tūāpapa Kura Kāinga - Ministry of Housing and Urban Development (HUD).
+It's being facilitated by the Crown via Te Tūāpapa Kura Kāinga - Ministry of Housing and Urban Development (HUD).

 Collective Treaty redress arrangements provide the rōpū with the development opportunity.
 This includes leading the detailed master planning, consenting and delivery of the new homes.
-High level masterplanning has been completed, and a Reference Masterplan and Strategic Framework has been published.
+A Reference Masterplan and Strategic Framework has been published, which provides an overview of the project.

 Reference Masterplan and Strategic Framework (PDF, 11 MB)